-Last Updated on April 25, 2020
+Last Updated on March 2, 2023

 PS: Check out my Ultimate New Zealand Travel Guide!

-2 Great Wairarapa Walks:
+2 Great Wairarapa Walks

 1. Rocky Lookout

 They can vary from a couple of hours for a return trip or you can do the longer treks which will take a couple of days and you can stay in the huts located at the top.

 If you want to head to Rocky Lookout you just follow the general path and then you will come to a sign which leads two ways – pick Rocky Lookout!

 It takes around 45-60 minutes each way.
 I suggest taking your lunch up there if it is a nice day and sitting in the sun, enjoying the views.

 2. Mount Dick

 It took me just over an hour each way (walking) and in my opinion, it was mentally harder than Rocky Lookout because it feels like you are walking forever, whereas Rocky Lookout is a windy path with different scenery at each corner.

-This district is only an hours drive from Wellington so if you are having a week or so in Wellington make sure you come over the hill and visit the Wairarapa for a few days to check out one of these great Wairarapa walks!
+This district is only an hour’s drive from Wellington so if you are having a week or so in Wellington make sure you come over the hill and visit the Wairarapa for a few days to check out one of these great Wairarapa walks!

 Other articles you will love: